geotrellis/geotrellis.github.com/overviews/tiledrasters.md

 ## Map/Reduce style Summary operations

 As designed, a core function of tiled rasters is to allow operations on rasters too large to fit in memory.
-The logic.TileReducer class be extended to create operations that perform an operation on each individual tile (the mapper) and then perform an operation to combine the results of those operations (the reducer).
+The logic.TileReducer class can be extended to create operations that perform an operation on each individual tile (the mapper) and then perform an operation to combine the results of those operations (the reducer).
 Examples of operations that implement this interface are stats.Min and stats.GetHistogram.